 Anjoli is the author of the chapbook, Enter the Navel: For the Love of Creative Nonfiction (The Operating System, 2020).

 Anjoli’s book-length manuscript of linked creative nonfiction stories, currently unpublished, has been a finalist for the 2040 Books James Alan McPherson Award and the Autumn House Nonfiction Contest and was shortlisted for C&R Book’s Awards for CNF/Memoir.

 Her standalone creative nonfiction stories have won the COG Page-to-Screen Award along with third place in the Ian MacMillan Writing Awards for Creative Nonfiction.
 They have also been longlisted for the Disquiet Literary Contest, a finalist for The Writer magazine’s Essay Contest, first runner-up for StoryQuarterly’s Fourth Annual Nonfiction Prize, and runner-up for the Blue Earth Review‘s Flash Creative Nonfiction Contest.

 She has published with Anomaly, The Asian American Literary Review, Blue Earth Review, Creative Nonfiction’s Sunday Short Reads, Entropy, Hippocampus, Longreads, River Teeth, and others.

 Anjoli is from Pasadena, California.
-She is a mashi to six, a godmother to one, and is the last of her parents’ three girls.
-She loves cats, surfing with friends or alone, and the rain that she oftentimes wakes up to in Pālolo Valley.
+She is a mashi to eight, a godmother to one, and the last of her parents’ three girls.
+She loves cats, messing around with watercolors and surfing, and going on long walks with her partner in their neighborhood of Makiki.